byrehab/Tappy-AI/README.md

 ## What's Covered

 The case study walks through 11 sections:
-Overview — reframing the core question from "how do I pay?" to "does this fit me?"
+Overview: reframing the core question from "how do I pay?" to "does this fit me?"
-Problem — the real gap this feature addresses
+Problem: the real gap this feature addresses
-Research — market landscape and competitive positioning Insight — what the AI knows, what it doesn't claim, and why that matters Solution — the feature itself and its five core functions User Flow — the full journey, plus the underlying decision logic Key Screens — nine screens walking through the experience Interactive Prototype — a working demo of the actual logic Edge Cases & Trust — how the feature handles missing data and uncertainty Success Metrics — how the idea's impact would be measured Business Value — what this feature could mean for Tabby as a business The Interactive Prototype
+Research: market landscape and competitive positioning
+Insight: what the AI knows, what it doesn't claim, and why that matters
+Solution: the feature itself and its five core functions User Flow: the full journey, plus the underlying decision logic Key Screens: nine screens walking through the experience Interactive Prototype: a working demo of the actual logic Edge Cases & Trust: how the feature handles missing data and uncertainty Success Metrics: how the idea's impact would be measured Business Value: what this feature could mean for Tabby as a business The Interactive Prototype

 ## A working prototype built in vanilla JavaScript that simulates the advisor's actual logic: